andyatkinson/andyatkinson.github.io/about.md

 Andrew is a Staff Software Engineer at [Fountain](https://get.fountain.com/), specializing in Ruby on Rails, PostgreSQL, and Elasticsearch.

-Andrew has spoken at conferences including PGConf NYC 2021, RailsConf 2022, and RubyConf Argentina 2012.
+Andrew has [spoken at conferences](/speaking-opportunities) including PGConf NYC, RailsConf, and RubyConf Argentina.
+He's been a podcast guest on Ruby for All, Rubber Duck Dev Show, and Code With Jason, and has [written for the official Ruby on Rails weblog](/writing).

 #### Education